Material Safety Data Sheet for 1,6-Dibromohexane

 Ecological Information

-Mobility in Soil: Low to moderate; most will bind to organic matter or volatilize slowly
+Mobility in Soil: Low mobility, will adsorb to organic matter

 Disposal Considerations